jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 - Random number generation (DRBG)
 - Key derivation (KDF)

 Some of these crypto modes can operate on streaming data and several modes support asynchronous (non-blocking) modes of operation.
 These are discussed in the later part of this specification.

 ## Symbols and Abbreviations

-The following abbreviations are used in this specification
+The following abbreviations are used in this specification:
 - **AAD**: Additional Authenticated Data
 - **AD**: Authenticated Decryption
 - **AE**: Authenticated Encryption